Tuesday, March 26, 2024

 Try saying that, after a few pints.

-That name, Beormingahâm, with the little accent over the 'a,' was the furthest thing from the mind of the two little Irish boys, for they would meet, every week, in the parlour of their piano teacher.
+That name, Beormingahâm, with the little accent over the 'a,' was the furthest thing from the mind of the two little Irish boys, who met, every week, in the parlour of their piano teacher.

-The elder had the first lesson, and when the lesson had finished and the teacher went out, the big fella would jump on the little fella as he came in.
-He would, without any further ado, jump and wrassle him to the ground.
-Then, with one arm around his neck, he would squash the little fella in the face.
+The elder had the first lesson, and when the lesson had finished and the teacher went out, the big fella usually jumped on the little fella as he came in.
+And, without any further ado, jump and wrassle him to the ground.
+Then, with one arm around his neck, he loved to squash the little fella in the face.

 Not a word was spoken till the piano teacher came back.

-As they got up he would thump the little fella in the back.
+As they got up he thumped the little fella in the ribs.

-Then with a look that said 'don't say a word or I'll wait for you outside' he would smile at the piano teacher.
+Then with a look that said 'don't say a word or I'll wait for you outside' he'd smile at the piano teacher.

-The teacher's speciality was 'The Teddy Bears' Picnic' which he would play to the new kids when they were introduced by their parents.
+The teacher's speciality was 'The Teddy Bears' Picnic' which he played to the new kids when they were introduced by their parents.

 He had hooked fingers with long nails, and as he played you could hear the clickety click of his nails on the keys.
-He delighted in playing it and his sister, who's duty it was to open the street door to let the kids in, would delight in hearing it, as if for the first time, even though she must have heard it hundreds of times.
+He delighted in playing it and his sister, who's duty it was to open the street door to let the kids in, was delighted in hearing it, as if for the first time; even though she must have heard it hundreds of times.

-Oh that's lovely, Leonard” she would say, and usually the new boy would give a clap; and so would the lone parent, who was usually the mammy.
+Oh that's lovely, Leonard” she might say, and usually the new boy clapped; and the lone parent, who was usually the mammy.

-The piano teacher would pick up a little stick, rather like a knitting needle, and would say “when you play the music, I use this to point to the notes; not to hit your knuckles when you make a mistake.
+The piano teacher picked up a little stick, rather like a knitting needle, and said “when you play the music, I use this to point to the notes; not to hit your knuckles when you make a mistake.
 So don't be frightened.”

-As the years moved on, the mammy would become 'mom' and only called the mammy in the confines of their homes.
+As the years moved on, the mammy became 'mom' and only called the mammy in the confines of their homes.

-The big boy, the elder of the two, would arrive in a car, which would be waiting outside for the lesson to finish and when the little boy arrived he would see the car, which meant he was getting a thump in a few minutes..
+The big boy, the elder of the two, usually arrived in a car, which waited outside for the lesson to finish and when the little boy came along, and saw the car. he knew he was getting a thump in a few minutes.

-In the car would be his mother, usually smoking a cigarette, for it was of the time when everybody smoked.
+His mother, chain smoked as she waited, for it was of the time when everybody smoked.

-Everybody means, those that smoked, smoked and they were in the majority; in fact at the age of sixteen, fathers would give their sons their first cigarette, and the boys would cough and splutter, nearly bringing their ring up, till they relaxed and took another drag.
+Everybody means, those that smoked, smoked and they were in the majority; in fact at the age of sixteen, fathers gave their sons their first cigarette, and the boys coughed and spluttered, nearly bringing their ring up, till they relaxed and took another drag.

 The fathers could tell if their offspring had been smoking on the sly if they didn't cough, but it was too late for any chastisement, as the deed had been done.

-Smoking on the sly was very fashionable with kids at school and it would take place in the lavatories, which were in the playground.
-The boys' lavatory would usually have an open roof so from outside the smoke would rise to the heavens – and all that from one cigarette which the kids would pass around like a joint.
-Coughs and noise would emanate and maybe the teachers would see the smoke, but maybe too, they were in the staff room smoking their own cigarettes.
+Smoking on the sly was very fashionable with kids at school and took place in the lavatories, which were in the playground.
+The boys' lavatory usually had an open roof so from outside the smoke rose to the heavens – and all that from one cigarette, which the kids passed around like a joint.
+Coughs and noise emanated from there and maybe the teachers could see the smoke, but maybe too, they were in the staff room smoking their own cigarettes.

-The King, around this time, had died of something caused by smoking, and his doctor had advised that he should smoke menthol cigarettes – to clear the lungs – poor fella, getting iffy advice!
+In 1952, The King, died of something caused by smoking, and his doctor had advised that he should smoke menthol cigarettes – to clear the lungs – poor fella, getting iffy advice!

 In the feature film, Alfie, which came many years later, there is a line from the likely lad, who said he always started the day with a cigarette to clear his lungs.
 Alfie'was years later, so the King's advice took a long time to disappear.

-On every street sign in Birmingham, there was a number as in all major cities, which was the district number, and the number of the neighbourhood of the piano teacher was Birmingham 12; the bully lived in Birmingham 13, which was a bit more of a leafy suburb, and his mother would stand at the kitchen sink, peeling potatoes, wearing her high heeled shoes.
+On every street sign in Birmingham, there was a number as in all major cities, which was the district number, and the number of the street, Woodfield Road, the piano teacher's street, was Birmingham 12; the bully lived in Birmingham 13, which was a bit more of a leafy suburb.

-There was that little bit of a difference in class conscious Britain, where people living on the end of a row of terraced houses would look down on their neighbours considereing them inferior and unimportant.
+There was that little bit of a difference in class conscious Britain, where people living on the end of a row of terraced houses looked down on their neighbours considereing them inferior and unimportant.

-Not that Birmingham 12 was without their salubrious large Victorian houses, as there was a row close to where the little fella lived, but he had never been in any of them.
+Not that Birmingham 12 was without its salubrious large Victorian houses, as there was a row close to where the little fella lived, but he had never been in any of them.

 It was the days of skiffle with home made double basses, made with a tea chest, a broom stick and string; they worked too.